What Cancer Taught Me About Life: A Personal Journey of Reflection

 I realized that life, as I had been conducting it, would have to change dramatically.
 I would have to change my persona from a healthy person to someone in a struggle with cancer.
 Work could no longer be my top priority.
 Suddenly I was faced with the prospect of prolonged illness and even death, and nothing mattered more to me than my husband, my children, my family, and my close friends.

 When I handed over the job of killing my tumor to the doctors, what cancer taught me was that it was my responsibility to nurture the rest of me.
-Chemotherapy kills cancer cells but attacks healthy cells too and it is highly toxic.
-I learned as much as I could about taking the right kind of supplements that would boost my immune system, reduce inflammation, protect my skin and nails and restore the vitamins the chemo was depleting.
+Chemotherapy kills cancer cells but attacks healthy cells, too, and it is highly toxic.
+I learned as much as I could about taking the right kind of supplements that would boost my immune system, reduce inflammation, protect my skin and nails, and restore the vitamins the chemo was depleting.
 Every morsel of my food was fresh and organic.
 I went to acupuncture to help manage the pain in my joints, reduce my nausea and induce sleep.

-Because my Stage 3, fast-growing tumor was more than three centimeters in size and the doctors wanted to try to preserve my breast, I was given chemotherapy before surgery to try to shrink it.
+Because my Stage 3, the fast-growing tumor was more than three centimeters in size and the doctors wanted to try to preserve my breast, I was given chemotherapy before surgery to try to shrink it.
 They still thought the likelihood I would need a mastectomy was high.
 But at the end of four months and eight rounds of chemo, the tumor had completely disappeared.
 The doctors were astonished.
 Did all the exercise, vitamins, and meditation contribute to this remarkable outcome?
-I’ll never know for certain but I believe they did and I’m glad I took these steps to take care of myself.
+I’ll never know for certain, but I believe they did, and I’m glad I took these steps to take care of myself.

 You don’t have to lose your hair